-Applying Our Methods to Advance Standard-Setting for Diversity, Equity & Inclusion (DEI)
+Applying Our Data Science Methods to Advance Standard-Setting for Diversity, Equity & Inclusion (DEI)

 In 2021, the SASB Standards Board made Diversity, Equity & Inclusion (DEI) a priority Human Capital topic for standards revision.1 In this update, we discuss the findings of the Data for Good Scholars (DfG) team to identify material practices related to DEI by applying our methodologies to FactSet’s TruValue SASB Spotlight Events (TVL) dataset and Form 10-Ks.
 These sources and methods are described in the February 2022 Update.